-Each student should: Attend punctually and participate in all timetabled learning opportunities and booked appointments, i.e. lectures, seminars, critiques and personal progress tutorials.
-Take responsibility for managing your own learning, by actively engaging with your studies, spending sufficient time in the workshop and in independent study, attending all assessment events, submitting coursework by the stated deadlines and actively engaging with the feedback you receive.
-Seek out information relevant to you in Student Handbooks and other documents, including information about Access to Learning services, and seriously consider disclosing any physical or mental disability, or any Specific Learning Difficulty you may have, or any other requirement specific to your health, culture or religion, so that we can give you appropriate support.
-Notify your Pastoral Tutor or Access to Learning staff if you are having problems either with your studies of if anything in your personal life is having a detrimental impact on them.
-Comply with the General and Academic Regulations for students (including those of the validating partner institution relevant to your course, if applicable), and all Art School policies and procedures, including taking responsibility for the timely payment of tuition fees in accordance with the Art School's Terms & Conditions.
-Conduct yourself in a respectful, thoughtful manner, mindful of others, and avoid any actions which may bring the good name of the Art School into disrepute.
-Respect the physical environment of the Art School and the rights, property and privacy of other students, staff and visitors.
+The Art School will: Each student should: Provide a high-quality, individualised and creative Attend punctually and participate in all timetabled learning experience in an environment which learning opportunities and booked appointments, enables and supports your creative and i.e. lectures, seminars, critiques and personal professional development. progress tutorials.
+Enrol you on a structured course/programme of study which is student-centred, meets all stated learning objectives and includes integrated opportunities to engage in professional practice and enhance personal development.
+Take responsibility for managing your own learning, by actively engaging with your studies, spending sufficient time in the workshop and in independent study, attending all assessment events, submitting coursework by the stated deadlines and actively engaging with the Continue to champion contact time with our feedback you receive. teaching staff who are specialists and experts in their fields, and provide you with your own working space.
+Seek out information relevant to you in Student Handbooks and other documents, including information about Access to Learning services, Assess your performance on the basis of clear and seriously consider disclosing any physical or and fair marking criteria and processes, and mental disability, or any Specific Learning provide constructive feedback on assessment Difficulty you may have, or any other requirement throughout your course. specific to your health, culture or religion, so that Provide access to facilities to undertake your studies such as the Library, the Specialist Workshops and the IT Service. we can give you appropriate support.
+Support you if you have disclosed a physical or Notify your Pastoral Tutor or Access to Learning mental disability, a Specific Learning Difficulty, or staff if you are having problems either with your other specific needs, by providing facilities and studies of if anything in your personal life is 'reasonable adjustments' where appropriate and having a detrimental impact on them. practically possible.
+Comply with the General and Academic Ensure you have one-to-one personal progress Regulations for students (including those of the tutorial support throughout your course, to help validating partner institution relevant to your you develop and manage your creative practice course, if applicable), and all Art School policies and career. and procedures, including taking responsibility for Ensure you have access to a pastoral tutor who the timely payment of tuition fees in accordance will act as a point of contact for you should you with the Art School's Terms & Conditions. have issues of a personal nature which may Conduct yourself in a respectful, thoughtful impact on your studies. manner, mindful of others, and avoid any actions Provide approachable access to Learning, which may bring the good name of the Art School Academic and Administrative support services, into disrepute. including confidential advice on finance, health & Respect the physical environment of the Art wellbeing.
+School and the rights, property and privacy of other students, staff and visitors.